-6. SUMMARY
+7. SUMMARY

 The LLSD shear method was introduced and related to previously used tornado detection techniques.
-Since LLSD shear is less radar-dependent than peak-to-peak shear, it could potentially be used to detect circulations with significant skill.
+Since LLSD shear is less radar-dependent than peak-to-peak shear, it could potentially be used to detect tornadoes with significant skill.
 In addition, the LLSD shear method is not strongly affected by noisy velocity data, since it utilizes a region in the velocity field, rather than just a few points.
+Although further research is needed, LLSD shear also does not appear to be strongly affected by changes in beamwidth.

 The LLSD shear signatures for 31 tornadoes were examined and stratified by range from the radar.
-It was revealed that if a simple thresholding scheme was used to make circulation detections, this LLSD shear threshold would depend upon range from the radar.
+It was revealed that if a simple thresholding scheme was used to make tornado detections, this LLSD shear threshold would depend upon range from the radar.
 Regression equations were developed to correct LLSD shear for range degradation, and the resulting range correction was applied to LLSD shear values from two tornadic storms.
-The range correction increased shear values by nearly an order of magnitude and made it easier to differentiate between tornadic and nontornadic radar scans.
+The range correction increased shear values by an order of magnitude and made it easier to differentiate between tornadic and nontornadic shear values.